maykinmedia/objects-api/docs/introduction/metadata.rst

 Metadata
 ========

-The Objecttypes API includes metadata which design is based on `Gezamenlijke aanpak Metadatabeheer Data in de G4`_ and `Datacatalogus`_.
+The Objecttypes API includes metadata which design is based on :download:`Gezamenlijke aanpak Metadatabeheer Data in de G4 <_assets/5B.Gezamenlijke.aanpak.Metadatabeheer.Open.Data.in.de.G4.v0.2.170608.pdf>` and :download:`Datacatalogus <_assets/Verplichte.metadatavelden.-.datacatalogus.docx>`.
 The mapping for all Objecttypes attributes to fields from these documents is shown in the table below.

 ========================   ==========================  =====================
 Objecttypes attribute      Metadatabeheer              Datacatalogus